CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/CGNS_MLL.rst

 Mid-Level Library
 **********************

-This document outlines a CGNS library designed to ease implementation of CGNS by providing developers with a collection of handy I/O functions.
+This document outlines a CGNS library designed to ease the implementation of CGNS by providing developers with a collection of handy I/O functions.
 Since knowledge of the database manager and file structure is not required to use this library, it greatly facilitates the task of interfacing with CGNS.

 The CGNS **Mid-Level Library** (aka MLL) is based on the :ref:`SIDS File Mapping<StandardFMM>`.
-It allows reading and writing all of the information described in that manual including grid coordinates, block interfaces, flow solutions, and boundary conditions.
+It allows reading and writing all of the information described in that manual, including grid coordinates, block interfaces, flow solutions, and boundary conditions.
-Use of the mid-level library functions insures efficient communication between the user application and the internal representation of the CGNS data.
+Using the mid-level library functions ensures efficient communication between the user application and the internal representation of the CGNS data.

 It is assumed that the reader is familiar with the information in the :ref:`CGNS Standard Interface Data Structures (SIDS) <CGNS-SIDS>`, as well as :ref:`SIDS File Mapping<StandardFMM>`.
 The reader is also strongly encouraged to read the :ref:`DocUserGuide`, which contains coding examples using the Mid-Level Library to write and read simple files containing CGNS databases.

 .. toctree::